“I take the challenge to make customer experience at E.ON best in class.”

 And how do you inspire creativity in your team?

 I try to expose my consulting team to concepts they have hopefully never seen before - from arts to business models - which they can apply in their daily work.
 They can let themselves be inspired by these to take a different perspective.
-In a recent design workshop in Sweden, we remodeled a meeting room to reflect a house move experience: Just a few chairs, lots of moving boxes and pizza for lunch.
+In a recent design workshop in Sweden, we remodelled a meeting room to reflect a house move experience: Just a few chairs, lots of moving boxes and pizza for lunch.

 What are your passions outside the work sphere?